Easy-to-read medicine information about amorolfine – what it is, how to use amorolfine safely and possible side effects.

 - Before applying amorolfine file down the infected areas of the nail using a nail file.

 - Clean the nail surface with a cleaning pad or cotton wool.
+Do this each time just before you apply amorolfine and file if needed to remove any remaining lacquer.

 - Using the spatula provided, apply the amorolfine paint over the entire surface of the infected nail.
+Do not apply to the skin around the nail.

-- Allow the paint to dry (for about 3 to 5 minutes).
+- Allow the paint to dry for about 3 to 5 minutes.

 - It may take several months after you finish treatment to see the full benefit of amorolfine.
 When used to treat nail infections, it takes time for your new healthy nails to grow out and replace the infected nails.